markusz/somfy-sdk/README.md

 ## Overview

-The SDK provides a comprehensive, type-safe interface for interacting with Somfy smart home devices through the TaHoma Local API.
+The SDK provides a comprehensive, type-safe interface for interacting with Somfy smart home devices through the [Somfy API](https://somfy-developer.github.io/Somfy-TaHoma-Developer-Mode/#/).
 It supports device discovery, state management, event handling, and action execution with built-in error handling and TLS support for self-signed certificates.

 ## Features

 - **Type-safe API client** with async support using Tokio
-- **Comprehensive API coverage** - all Somfy TaHoma Local API endpoints
+- **Comprehensive API coverage** - all Somfy API endpoints
 - **Extensible command system** for adding new API endpoints
 - **Robust error handling** with custom error types
 - **TLS/SSL support** with custom certificate handling